Maria of Yugoslavia: Later life

-Yugoslavia declared itself neutral at the outbreak of the World War II.
-On 25 March 1941 however Prince Paul declared Yugoslavia an ally of Nazi Germany and Fascist Italy.
-On 27 March Peter II deposed Prince Paul as regent.
+Yugoslavia declared itself neutral at the outbreak of World War II.
+On 25 March 1941, however, Prince Paul declared Yugoslavia an ally of Nazi Germany and Fascist Italy.
+On 27 March, Peter II deposed Prince Paul as regent.
 On 6 April, Nazi Germany attacked Yugoslavia, and Peter II fled to Britain, arriving in June.
 Maria suggested that she should return to Yugoslavia to stand by the Yugoslav people during the war, but was prevented by her health problems from doing so.

 During the war, Maria provided relief help for Yugoslav prisoners of war in Nazi custody through the Red Cross in Britain.
 To avoid being identified by the Germans as a sender, she gave the name of Mary Djordjevic as the sender of the packages, but she was identified by the Yugoslav prisoners.

 On 29 November 1945, the monarchy was abolished in Yugoslavia.
-Her son Peter II settled in the United States.
-Maria herself bought a new farm in Kent, were she lived a simple life with her two younger sons, often seen working in the fields.
-She chose not to use her contacts as a member of the British royal family.
+Her son, Peter II, settled in the United States.
+Maria herself bought a new farm in Kent, where she lived a simple life with her two younger sons, often seen working in the fields.
+She chose not to use her contacts as a relative of the British royal family.
 She engaged in the Yugoslav community in London, as well as her interest in art, and studied at the Byam Shaw School of Art and participated in several exhibitions with her art work.

 She died at her home in exile in Chelsea, London on 22 June 1961, aged 61.
 Her funeral was held on 2 July 1961 at the Serbian Orthodox Church, Notting Hill, London and was initially interred at the Royal Burial Ground at Frogmore, which adjoins Windsor Castle.
-Her remains were transferred to Serbia in April 2013 and re-interred on 26 May 2013 in Oplenac, Serbia.
+Her remains were transferred to Serbia in April 2013 and reinterred on 26 May 2013 in Oplenac, Serbia.

 Family

-Maria and Alexander I had three children:
+Maria and Alexander I had three sons: